rstudio/blogdown/README.md

 1. The [RStudio community](https://community.rstudio.com/tags/c/R-Markdown/10/blogdown) is a friendly place to ask any questions about **blogdown**.
 Be sure to use the `blogdown` tag.

 1. [Stack Overflow](https://stackoverflow.com/questions/tagged/blogdown) is a great source of answers to common **blogdown** questions.
 Use the tags [`[r][blogdown]`](https://stackoverflow.com/questions/tagged/blogdown+r) if you ask a question.

+## Code of Conduct

+Please note that the blogdown project is released with a [Contributor Code of Conduct](https://pkgs.rstudio.com/blogdown/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.